What is a point to point network?

-Some of the benefits your business get as a result of a point-to-point network include:
+Some of the benefits your business get as a result of a P2P network include:

 - Increased Productivity– A point-to-point leased line network ensures that all your staff have access to important centralised files no matter where they’re working.

-- Speeds– point to points usually use leased lines so the speeds are guaranteed & make it easier to transfer large amounts of data between your sites.
+- Speeds– P2P usually use leased lines so the speeds are guaranteed & make it easier to transfer large amounts of data between your sites.

-- Control & Monitor– By having all offices using the same connection, it becomes much quicker and easier to monitor data usage across all sites, enabling you to ensure that different requirements are met and exceeded.
+- Control & Monitor– By having all offices using the same connection, it becomes easier to monitor data usage across all sites.
+This helps to ensure that different requirements are met and exceeded.

 - Better Security– With broadband or SDSL your data is going trough a public network, this could increase the risk of it being intercepted.
 But with point to points its your own private networks, so you can transfer data securely with confidence.
 So, with this private circuit solution you do not need to worry about cyber-attacks.